Hot Lips Cocktail Recipe

 1. Pour salt onto a plate, rub outer rim of a lowball glass with lime slice, and roll rim of glass in salt until coated.

-2. Add tequila, mezcal, pineapple juice, lime juice, vanilla syrup, and cane syrup to a mixing glass.
+2. Add tequila, mezcal, pineapple juice, lime juice, vanilla syrup, and simple syrup to a mixing glass.

 3. Fill mixing glass with cubed ice.